Targets and Reports

 In 2012, Council developed an Environmental Sustainability Action Plan (ESAP) which details Council’s targets and commitments in relation to five key priority action areas (energy & emissions, water, biodiversity, waste, transport).

 Read the Environmental Sustainability Action Plan.

 Note: On 26 April 2016, Council adopted a revised suite of targets for each of the five action areas.
-These new targets are shown below.
-The Council report containing the rationale for the target revision is available here
+Read the Council report containing the rationale for the target revision.

 In order to track our progress towards these targets, Council reports our achievements through our annual report, supported in the last three years by an annual environmental report card.